-The AETC National Coordinating Resource Center has a collection of presentations and clinical tools on HIV care among persons over 50, including the National HIV Curriculum and its Topic: HIV in Older Adults, with guidance on, for example, screening, treatment, and managing co-morbidities.
+The AETC National Coordinating Resource Center has a collection of presentations and clinical tools on HIV care among persons over 50.
+Examples include the National HIV Curriculum and its Topic: HIV in Older Adults, with guidance on, for example, screening, treatment, and managing co-morbidities.

 Care concerns for older persons are robustly summarized in 10 Things to Know about the Older Patient with HIV Infection, a December 2018 RWHAP Clinical Conference talk by Howard Libman, MD from the New England AETC.
 His remarks review data on the impact of HIV infection on the normal aging process, the development of various co-morbidities (most notably coronary artery disease and premature bone loss) and changes in mortality patterns.

 - People over 50 years old present as HIV-positive at an earlier stage of disease than other age cohorts.